AkshayAp-6362/Responsive-Portfolio-Website/README.md

-# Responsive-Portfolio-Website
+# 🌐 Responsive Developer Portfolio Website

-A clean and responsive personal portfolio website built with HTML, CSS, and JavaScript.
-It features a modern layout, responsive design, and smooth navigation for showcasing projects, contact info, and a short introduction — ideal for frontend development internship applications.
+A personal portfolio site created using **HTML**, **CSS**, and **JavaScript**.
+It's fully responsive and designed to showcase your skills, projects, and contact information — ideal for applying to web development internships.

+## 🚀 Features

+- 💼 About Me section
+- 🛠️ Projects section with descriptions
+- 📱 Fully responsive layout for all devices
+- 🔗 Contact section with GitHub and email info
+- 🎨 Clean, modern UI with minimal JS logic

+## 🧪 Technologies Used

+- HTML5
+- CSS3 (Flexbox + Media Queries)
+- JavaScript (for mobile menu toggle)

+## 📂 Folder Structure